Careers360 Logo

 Answer:

 Euclid divided his famous treatise “The Elements” into 13 chapters.
-It is a collection of definitions, postulates, theorems and mathematical proofs of these theorems.
+It is a collection of definitions, postulates, theorems, and mathematical proofs of these theorems.

 By propositions, we mean theorems and constructions.
 Euclid’s total propositions are 465.

-Hence Euclid deduced 465 propositions in the elements using his axioms, postulates, definitions and theorems.
+Hence, Euclid deduced 465 propositions in the Elements using his axioms, postulates, definitions, and theorems.

-Boundaries of solids are:
+Question:7 Boundaries of solids are:

 (A) surfaces